nyeoWM/Parallel-Sensor-Simulation-Using-MPI/README.md

 # Description
-A simulation of parallel sensor system for detection of forest fires using MPI
+A simulation of parallel sensor system for detection of forest fires using MPI.

+## Methology
+Base Station Runs in a constant loop until the user quits, periodically checking for messages from the sensors.

+To quit, user inputs 10 into input txt file.

+More details in

-# Instructions
+# Running the program
 ## Building
 To compile the program run
 ```bash